 Taking the advice, Howard doubled his HR output, hitting 36 in 1967, although his batting average dropped 22 points.
-The 1967 season began a five-year span in which Hondo led all major leaguers in home runs, belting 198, one more than Hank Aaron hit over the same span.
+The 1967 season began a five-year span in which Hondo led all major leaguers in home runs, belting 198, one more than Hank Aaron hit over the same period.
 Howard’s margin was even greater from 1968 through ’70: His 172 homers topped Harmon Killebrew’s 151 and Aaron’s 150.

 Hondo’s 1968 season established him as one of the game’s premier sluggers.
 In a year dominated by pitching, Howard led the majors with 44 homers, many of them tape-measure shots.
 Along with his career-high 28 doubles, he also led the league in extra base hits, slugging average and total bases.
 With Carl Yastrzemski’s .301 average winning the batting crown, Howard’s .274 put him in the top 10.
 Howard’s 44 homers topped the Washington record of 42 set by Roy Sievers in 1957 and matched by Killebrew in ’59.

-A six-game stretch from May 12 to 18 that season helped Hondo set slugging marks that have yet to be equaled.
+A six-game stretch from May 12 to 18, 1968, helped Hondo set slugging marks that have yet to be equaled.
 In 20 official at-bats, Howard hit 10 home runs.
 The first of the 10 — the only one hit at home — and the last two came off the Tigers’ Mickey Lolich.
 Two others came off “Sudden” Sam McDowell in Cleveland.
 One of Howard’s blasts landed on the roof of Tigers’ Stadium.

 “Everything fell into place for me,” Howard told MLB.com’s Bill Ladson in 2017. ”As a hitter, sometimes you get into a groove, where you are reading the pitchers well.
 You are seeing the ball well.”
 To say the least!

 Hondo’s home runs were frequent – he homered a league-leading once every 13.6 at-bats in ’68 – and frequently long, high and deep.
 At one point, a dozen upper-deck seats at what became Robert F. Kennedy Stadium were painted white to denote where Howard’s prodigious blasts landed.
 His longest at RFK, hit on Sept.
 24, 1967, landed on a seat an estimated 535 feet from home plate.